 “The Culver program has connected me with so many people and organizations.
 I have had some great opportunities and will have numerous more to come.
 Lastly, I have made some great friendships out of it.”

 Ethan Fredrick – Class of 2016

 Ethan Fredrick, a Culver Fellow alumnus from Ankeny, Iowa, graduated in April 2016 with a degree in History and Economics.
-After graduation, he moved to Minneapolis to gain work experience while exploring Ph.D. programs in history.
+He is currently pursuing a graduate degree in history at the University of Minnesota.
 Fredrick was a page in the Iowa Senate, a fellow for the Obama for America campaign in 2012, and served as the Simpson College student body president in 2015.
 He served as student body treasurer from September 2013 to December 2014.
 He presided over the Simpson College Democrats, Inter-Fraternity council, and was active within his own fraternity, Sigma Alpha Epsilon.

 As a member of the Simpson Speech and Debate team, Fredrick earned individual national championships in Open Parli and anchored the team’s national championship at PKD nationals in spring 2016.
 Fredrick earned the senior history award and was lauded by professors in his department for possessing “super powers” of persuasion.
 He also served as an assistant coach of the Ankeny High School Debate team.